neptuneyt/TEG/README.md

 ## Overview
 # Metagenomic quality control, assembly, binning and downstream analyses — Code examples

-Below are reproducible code examples (command-line, R scripts and small Python helpers) translated to use English comments.
+Below are reproducible code examples (command-line, R scripts and small Python helpers).
 Each section includes key commands, example parameters and notes to help you run the pipeline.
-I kept the same tools and parameters you provided.
 Confirm software is installed and available in PATH (or run inside appropriate containers/conda environments).

 ---